Teen Programs

 There are 3 volunteer sessions each year.

-Fall Session – August 11 through December 27, 2025.
-Applications for the fall session will be available July 1 through July 15.
+Fall Session – August 11 through December 20, 2025.
+Applications for the fall session are closed.

-Spring Session – January 6 through May 24, 2025.
-Applications for the spring session are closed.
+Spring Session – January 5 through May 23, 2026.
+Applications for the spring session will be available December 1 through 15.

 Summer Session – May 26 through August 9, 2025.
 Applications for the summer session are closed.